 Empathetic and compelling character/s, especially those with whom we can easily relate to, and connect with is yet another common reason for rereading.
 It is this connection which draws readers to the book again and again, at times to fetch inspiration and at times to compliment the author for its outstanding characterization.

-Dog eared books are like muses.
-They seduce readers and then allow them to recapture some of the chapters, scenes or passages of a novel.
-When a reader marks the page during the first read it simply means that this person will return one day.
+Dog-eared books are like muses.
+They beckon readers to recapture the essence of the concerned novel.
+When a reader marks the page during the first read it simply means that this person has made up his/her to return one day.
 It is a signal that the particular part of the story has somehow made its way to the reader’s heart.
-Incidentally, in these contemporary times most of the book lovers use bookmarks which somehow dilute the intensity, the passion with which the page was marked.

 So, why do you reread if at all you do?
 And do you believe it is an unfair practice because these books are “Gods of Literature” and many new authors lose out a sale because of them.